 Penetration Testing: A Proactive Approach to Preventing Cybersecurity Issues in Medical Devices

 In the context of the top 50 cybersecurity issues plaguing medical devices, penetration testing emerges as a critical tool for prevention and mitigation.
 Often referred to as “pen testing,” this practice involves simulating cyberattacks to identify and address vulnerabilities in a system before they can be exploited maliciously.
-Here’s how penetration testing could play a pivotal role in safeguarding medical devices against the wide array of cybersecurity threats:
+Here’s how penetration testing could play a pivotal role in safeguarding medical devices against the vast array of cybersecurity threats:

 1. Identifying Vulnerabilities